(CNN) — Paris perhaps? Or maybe New York, Rome or Tokyo?

 A former lawyer, Rafael Osterling has become a culinary star with his eponymous restaurant.

-The subject of much critical acclaim and some high-flying culinary rankings, chef Rafael Osterling is heading in a new direction.
+The subject of much critical acclaim and some high-flying culinary rankings, chef Rafael Osterling's eponymous restaurant has been around for 20 years.

 Rafael, Calle San Martin 300, Miraflores, Lima; +51 1 2424149

 This is the highly rated locale of Pedro Miguel Schiaffino, a chef particularly known for his use of exotic ingredients from the Amazon.

 Malabar is also home to a bar that's previously been ranked in the world's top 10, should you be in the mood for an aperitif before your meal.

 These days Schiaffino, like Osterling, is a little more focused on satisfying his customers than garnering critical plaudits, offering "casual cuisine, with a simple spirit and the warmth of home."